Last updated

 Key features

-- Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for managing outbound sales efforts.
+• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting for managing outbound sales efforts across teams.

-- Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency and focus on high-potential prospects.
+• Lead scoring: Prioritize leads with predictive scoring to help teams focus on high-potential prospects.

-- Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools to support outbound campaigns.
+• Marketing hub: Includes email marketing, ad tracking, and lead generation tools, though this may be more than needed for focused outbound sales teams.

-- Automation capabilities: Automate repetitive tasks like follow-ups and lead nurturing to streamline outbound sales processes.
+• Automation capabilities: Automate repetitive tasks like follow-ups and lead nurturing across team members.

-- Customizable dashboard and reports: Create tailored dashboards and reports to track outbound sales metrics and gain actionable insights.
+• Customizable dashboard and reports: Create dashboards and reports to track sales metrics across your team.

 Pros